-- Section 4.1 includes some general considerations on the application of the principles of proportionality and materiality, and the use of information by credit institutions. - Section 4.2 includes 8 principles also addressed to credit institutions related to the provisions for the main elements of credit risk management and accounting for ECL and detailed guidance for the application of each principle. - Section 4.3 includes guidance specific to credit institutions reporting under IFRS. - Section 4.4 includes three principles specifically addressed to competent authorities on the supervisory evaluation of credit risk management practices, accounting for ECL and the overall capital adequacy.
+- Section 4.1 includes some general considerations on the application of the principles of proportionality and materiality, and the use of information by credit institutions. - Section 4.2 includes eight principles, also addressed to credit institutions, which relate to the provisions for the main elements of credit risk management and accounting for ECL, and provide detailed guidance for the application of each principle. - Section 4.3 includes guidance specific to credit institutions reporting under IFRS and is limited to providing guidance on certain aspects of the ECL requirements in the impairment section of IFRS 9 that may not be common to other ECL accounting frameworks. - Section 4.4 includes three principles, specifically addressed to competent authorities, on the supervisory evaluation of credit risk management practices, accounting for ECL and the overall capital adequacy.

-In addition, these guidelines should be applied considering the principle of proportionality.
-The EBA notes that all credit institutions applying IFRS 9 should ensure that they meet the objectives of IFRS 9 when applying the Standard.
-Credit institutions should comply with these guidelines in a proportionate manner considering different criteria, such as their size, internal organisation, nature, scope and complexity of their activities as described in paragraph 17 of the guidelines.
-Credit institutions should however, take into consideration if using practical expedients that the objective of IFRS 9 is to measure ECL to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17).
+In addition, these guidelines should be applied with the principle of proportionality in mind.
+The EBA notes that all credit institutions applying IFRS 9 should ensure that they meet the objectives of IFRS 9 when applying the standard.
+Credit institutions should comply with these guidelines in a proportionate manner taking into account various criteria, such as their size and internal organisation and the nature, scope and complexity of their activities and portfolios, as described in paragraph 17 of the guidelines.
+Credit institutions should, however, take into consideration if using practical expedients that the objective of IFRS 9 is to measure ECL to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17).